 SOS is an internationally recognized distress single established using Morse code.
 The letters have no meaning, but were chosen because they are easily communicated.
 The letter “S” is three dots and the letter “O” is three dashes.

 Take learning a step further by creating your own Morse code with your virtual Splats!
-Our latest activity pack will walk you through introducing Morse code through 4 unruly lessons to get students coding funny messages to share with Crash, our supersleuth gorilla.
+Our latest activity pack will walk you through introducing Morse code through 4 unruly coding activities for kids to get them coding funny messages to share with Crash, our supersleuth gorilla.
 These are great for middle school level and don’t require physical Splats.

-Each activity features a handy dandy video tutorial to help everyone follow along.
+These coding activities for kids features a handy dandy video tutorial to help everyone learn to code and follow along.
 Get students coding in no time Splat!

 This webinar will review three quick easy ways to explore:

 Time for supersleuths everywhere to create morse code messages and crack the code!
-Share your results with us and bring a little unruliness to your students with our unique, fun, and completely interactive set of materials.
+Share your results with us and bring a little unruliness to your students with our unique, fun, and completely interactive coding activities for kids.